 - Insistent Terminology: Much to his consternation, Umi won't stop calling him a kitty.

-- My Species Doth Protest Too Much: He has grown weary of constant conflict and decides he wants to sabotage his fellow Ultharions' mission.
+- My Species Doth Protest Too Much: He has grown weary of constant conflict and decides he wants to sabotage his fellow Ultharians' mission.

 - Holy Hand Grenade: Holy is a powerful spell that isn't learned by him until late in the game.
-Earlier, he can use a Union with October, Banish Evil, that borders on Disc One Nuke.
+Earlier, he can use a Unite with October, Banish Evil, that borders on Disc-One Nuke.

 - Meaningful Name: Averted.
 Developer commentary says that he was named by pushing random keys on a keyboard.

 - The Medic: He is very proficient in healing.